-Carolyn Bims-Payne and her two sons go for a walk to take a break from work and schoolwork while sheltering in place.
+Carolyn Bims-Payne and her two sons go for a walk to take a break from work and schoolwork while sheltering in place in 2020.
 (Beth LaBerge/KQED)

 The coronavirus pandemic has forced many parents to take on the role of teacher while working from home.
 For single parents, the adjustment has called for major changes.
 Three Oakland women shared how they are trying to keep their sons on track.